Boric acid, found in nature, has dozens of uses across many industries and more recently has been used as a supplement to help manage vaginal health.

 No, boric acid and borax are not the same!
 Boric acid and borax are two different borates; borax is the common name for sodium borate, while boric acid is the common name for hydrogen borate.

-Boric acid is known for being antifungal, antiviral, and antibacterial.
-Its very weak acidity can also help restore the natural pH balance of a healthy vagina.
-As such, many studies recommend the use of boric acid for treatment for vaginitis.
+Boric Balance, 100% natural boric acid is known for being antifungal, antiviral, and antibacterial.
+It can also help restore the natural pH balance of a healthy vagina.
+As such, it's been clinically proven high success rate in fighting vaginitis.

 Vaginitis is the name of a group of disorders that cause the vagina or vulva to become irritated or inflamed.
 The disorders include bacterial vaginosis and yeast infections, as well as sexually transmitted infections (STIs) such as gonorrhea, chlamydia, genital herpes, and trichomoniasis.